Ștefan Voitec: Rise to prominence

 In 1946–1947, Voitec was also a member of the Tătărescu-led Romanian delegation to the Paris Peace Conference, and, as such, one of the signatories of the Peace Treaty with Romania.
 A rumor recorded by diarist Traian Chelariu had him negotiating with Constantin Vișoianu, a leader of the anti-communist exiles in France.
 Other accounts have it that Tătărescu and Voitec, being entirely absorbed by economic issues, as well as "subservient to the Russians", ignored another exiled politician, Grigore Gafencu.
 The latter was trying to obtain their signatures for a note of protest against the Soviet takeover in Bessarabia and northern Bukovina.
 During Voitec's leave of absence, PSDR activist Poldi Filderman organized meetings between Rădăceanu, Solomon, and other party leaders.
 An informant for the Siguranța claimed that such talks converged on the need to eventually merge the PSDR and the PCR into a "Singular Workers' Party".
 Their alleged motivation was "panic" at the realization that they would otherwise be physically destroyed, since the conference would leave Romania inside the Eastern bloc.
 According to this report: "their only hope is for an international intervention that may yet ease their situation."
 With Voitec absent, and against his instructions, the party's anti-communist caucus obtained an unusual victory, in that it selected Lakatos for an eligible position on the PSDR list.
 Voitec accepted this personal humiliation without intervening.

 In that context, Voitec also participated in the PSDR's recruitment drive, often with questionable methods.
 Communist cadres noted that Minister Voitec had coaxed schoolteachers into joining his party, and agreed that "such opportunism must be curbed".
 A well-known case was that of Ioachim Crăciun, who became Dean of the Cluj Faculty of History after befriending the minister and applying for membership.
+Voitec boasted having personally convinced Gheorghe Vrănceanu, a renowned mathematician, to join the PSDR.
 New arrivals included a former Iron Guard poet, David Portase, whom Voitec allegedly regarded as his personal friend.
 Voitec was nevertheless also supportive of people with anti-fascist credentials, including geologist Benone Constantin, a survivor of the Iași pogrom—who, on his intervention, became the youngest member of the PSDR Central Committee.